PLEASE NOTE: This site is an archival resource, no longer updated as of June 1, 2026. Current questions: The Fiscal Lab.

-EPIC Explainer: The Debt Limit
+EPIC EXPLAINER: The Debt Limit

 The current spending and debt trajectory is not sustainable.
 The debt limit is an important opportunity to grow the economy and control spending.